zahid58/EasyScan-OCR-Whiteboard/README.md

 ### Implementation
 The frontend GUI is developed using PyQt.
 The backend OCR operations are done using *PyTesseract* library.
 That means, you need to have Tesseract OCR installed in your computer.

-As Tesseract is an open-source basic OCR engine the recognition ability is very limited i.e. OCR makes a lot of mistakes.
-Better OCR can be incorporated by changing *recognizeText()* function of *editor.py*
+Text Recognition Performance is very limited i.e. OCR makes a lot of mistakes which may improve a lot by using a graphics tablet for writing.
+Better OCR engines or pipelines can be incorporated by changing *recognizeText()* function of *editor.py*

 <h4 align="center">
 <p>let's see an exmaple